gcampbell-msft/fixed-pending-release/README.md

 - `token` (required): Your GitHub access token.
 You can use `${{ secrets.ACCESS_TOKEN }}` to access the value you set as actions repository secret.
 - `message` (optional): The message to be included in the comment.
 This is passed to the action as a lodash template string.
-  Available variables include: `releaseName`, `releaseTag`, `releaseUrl`.
+  Available variables, when `isExternalRelease` is `true` include: `releaseName`, `releaseTag`, `releaseUrl`.
+- `isExternalRelease` (optional): Boolean indicating whether the release is external to GitHub.
+If it is, no GitHub release will be used and thus the above variables aren't available.

 ## Example

 Here's an example of what the comment looks like:

 :tada: This issue has now been fixed!
-The fix is is included in [v1.0.0](https://github.com/owner/repo/releases/tag/v1.0.0) :tada:
+The fix is is included in [vx.x.x](https://github.com/owner/repo/releases/tag/vx.x.x) :tada:

 ## License